eficode-academy/docker-katas/labs/09-multi-container.md

 - `--rm` tells docker to remove the container after it is stopped
 - `-p 3306:3306` mounts the host port 3306, to the containers port 3306.
 - `-e MYSQL_ROOT_PASSWORD=wordpress` The `-e` option is used to inject environment variables into the container.
+- `-e MYSQL_DATABASE=wordpressdb` denotes the name of the database created when mysql starts up.
 - `-d` runs the container detached, in the background.
 - `mysql` tells what container to actually run, here mysql:latest (:latest is the default if nothing else is specified)